 But more of them are trafficked and forced to work than ever before.
 21,000 children are currently enslaved in the fishing industry in Ghana.
-You can help end child slavery and give children their freedom back.
-Sign the pledge today.

 “I was trafficked at the age of six.
 I was sold for the equivalent of ten dollars.
 This earned me the ordeal of working in about twenty fishing communities along the Volta Lake in the hands of fifteen slave masters.